-Serial ports are generally built into the mother board, which is why the connectors behind the casing and connected to the mother board by a wire cable can be used to connect an exterior element.
-Serial connectors generally have 9 or 25 pins and take the following form (DB9 and DB25 connectors respectively):
+What is a serial port?
+Serial ports are generally built into the motherboard.
+This is why the connectors behind the casing that are connected to the motherboard by a wire cable can be used to connect an exterior element.
+A serial port connector generally has 9 or 25 pins and resemble the following (DB9 and DB25 connectors respectively):

 A personal computer generally has between one and four serial ports.

-Parallel ports, like serial ports, are built into the mother board.
-DB25 connectors allow connection to an exterior element (e.g. a printer).
+Parallel ports, like serial ports, are built into the motherboard.
+DB25 connectors allow for connection to an exterior element (e.g. a printer):